binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 machine _after_ you've closed off the old store from the outside.
 You'll need the uploads just as much as the data.

 4. Have fun with it.
-Just kidding, this process sucks my soul, but what can you do?
+Just kidding, this process is undoubtedly tough, but what can you do?
+Follow this post!
+It makes it easier, I swear. :)

+Also, if you use the vagrant box for staging which I've outlined here, don't forget to set the application name to match yours in the box's `/data/spree/shared/config/secret_token.rb` file, and to use actual secrets rather than my slugs.

 # Coda